rasmus-kirk/halo/documents/thesis/04-ivc/02-chain-of-signatures.md

 SNARK constructions.
-Importantly, this secondary blockchain can use Poseidon hashes, while the main blockchain may prefer Sha3 for security benefits, and the secondary blockchain may use Schnorr signatures, while the main blockchain may prefer BLS signatures that natively support weighted signatures.
+Importantly, this secondary blockchain can use Poseidon hashes, while the main blockchain may prefer Sha3 for security benefits, and the secondary blockchain may use Schnorr signatures, while the main blockchain doesn't have to change their signature scheme.

-The main committee still needs to generate and sign using the Schnorr signature scheme, but for this they can use FROST[@frost] or, if weighted signatures are a hard requirement, WSTS[^wsts][@wsts].
-In both schemes, signatures are checked using a single public key.
+The main committee still needs to generate and sign using the Schnorr signature scheme, but for this they can use a multisignature scheme like FROST[@frost].
+In the next section we define the IVC scheme that's able to support this.

-To turn this into a SNARK, we need a Recursive SNARK construction to model this problem in terms of Incrementally Verifiable Computatiton.
-A Recursive SNARK construction that can prove the relation mentioned earlier while also verifying a previous proof.
-Then, when a blockchain node wants to catch up, they can simply download the latest IVC-block.
-Verify it using the SNARK and start participating in the main chain, with only negligible security overhead.

-[^wsts]: This paper is not published nor peer-reviewed.